 For two decades now, I have argued that using sexism and misogyny supposedly to promote animal rights is a very bad idea.
 Perpetuating the commodification of women is not only inherently immoral but will do nothing to change social thinking about the commodification of nonhumans.
 PETA has been doing various versions of the “I’d rather go naked than wear fur” campaign for years now.
 And what result has it had?
 The fur industry is stronger now than it has ever been.
 Even those who once went naked for PETA are wearing fur again.

 I have just seen a video ad produced by Wakker Dier, which means “Animal Awake,” a Dutch organization described as “Europe’s PETA counterpart.”
-Wakker Dier hired Dutch Playmate and fetish model Ancilla Tilia to play the part of a stripper who gets clubbed and stripped like an animal.
+Wakker Dier hired Dutch Playmate and fetish model Ancilla Tilia to play the part of a stripper who gets clubbed and mutilated.

 PETA pushed its sexist campaigns further with its frontal nudity video.
 And now we are seeing outright graphic violence.